aspose-words/Aspose-Words-Tutorials/words/korean/net/basic-conversions/how-to-export-latex-from-word-step-by-step-guide/_index.md

 **다음 단계?** Try feeding the generated `.txt` (or rename it to `.tex`) into `pdflatex` or `xelatex` to produce a PDF, or explore the `SaveFormat.LaTeX` option for a direct `.tex` file.
 If you need to **docx를 txt로 저장** while preserving formatting, experiment with `PreserveTableLayout` and custom line‑break handling.

 Got questions about edge cases, licensing, or performance tweaks?
-Drop a comment below—happy< /blocks/products/pf/tutorial-page-section >}}
+Drop a comment below—happy

+{{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}

 {{< /blocks/products/pf/main-wrap-class >}}

 {{< blocks/products/products-backtop-button >}}